 Set in the real-life fishing village of Fjällbacka on the east coast of Sweden, this novel is rich in atmosphere and hidden motives.
-With just 900 residents, the town is rife with shared history, old grudges, and the kind of social currency that can only be traded in a town where everyone knows everyone else’s business.
+With just 900 residents, the town is rife with a shared history, old grudges, and the kind of social currency that can only be traded in a place where everyone knows everyone else’s business.

 As the suspect pool expands, our heroes find themselves growing closer to each other and closer to the truth of this brutal act of violence.

 This is author Camilla Läckberg’s debut novel and is the first in the wildly popular Fjällbacka series (8 books so far).
 All of Läckberg novels have been number-one best sellers in her homeland and have been translated into 40 languages.